Tropical Storm Sonca (2017)

-Tropical Storm Sonca (Vietnamese: Sơn Ca) was a weak tropical cyclone that impacted Indochina during the end of July 2017.
+Tropical Storm Sonca (Note: The name Sonca (Vietnamese: sơn ca, [səːn˧˧ kaː˧˧]) was contributed by Vietnam and refers to the Oriental skylark (Alauda gulgula) in Vietnamese.) was a weak tropical cyclone that impacted Indochina during the end of July 2017.
 As the 10th named storm of the 2017 Pacific typhoon season, Tropical Storm Sonca formed south of Hong Kong.
 After drifting westward for multiple days, the storm intensified into a tropical storm, receiving the name Sonca.
 The storm later affected Hainan, reaching its peak intensity.
 On July 25, the storm made landfall over the Quảng Trị province; the Joint Typhoon Warning Center (JTWC) issued their final advisory while the Japan Meteorological Agency (JMA) continued, downgrading the storm as a tropical depression.
 The storm officially dissipated on July 29.

 The storm killed 37 people, with a damage of $313 million USD.
 (Note: 2017 USD.)
 In Vietnam, 1,500 houses were damaged, with an impact of $13 million USD.
 Fishermen pushed their boats ashore while heavy winds destroyed houses.
 The storm also affected Cambodia, killing three people and destroying 2,686 houses while the government and soldiers assisted evacuation efforts.
 Thailand was the most affected, with 23 fatalities and major flooding in numerous provinces.

 Meteorological history

 On July 21, both the JMA and the JTWC reported that Tropical Depression 08W had developed approximately 582 km (361 mi) to the south of Hong Kong.
 The storm had a rapidly consolidating low-level circulation center.
-The storm had a favorable environment, with slight improvement of poleward outflow.
-The JTWC later assessed that there was a poor likelihood of it becoming a tropical cyclone, citing reasons such as poor initialization and small size.
-The storm's environment remained favorable the following day, with vertical windshear offset by poleward outflow; despite this, the JTWC did not change their prediction.
-Early the next day, the JTWC upgraded their prediction to likely based on newly uncovered satellite footage; they also designated the system as a tropical storm.
-After drifting westward for a couple of days, the system intensified into a tropical storm by JMA while nearing the island province of Hainan, receiving the name Sonca.
+The storm had a marginally favorable environment, with slight improvement of poleward outflow.
+The JTWC later assessed that there was a likelihood for it to steadily intensify, but the peak intensity was uncertain, citing reasons such as poor initialization of the forecasting model and the small size of the tropical depression.
+The storm's environment remained favorable the following day, with vertical windshear offset by poleward outflow; the JTWC did not change their prediction.
+Early the next day, the JTWC designated the system as a tropical storm.
+The system intensified into a tropical storm by JMA on July 23, receiving the name Sonca.

-After 13 hours, the storm was pulled southward by a building direction.
+After 13 hours, the storm was pulled southward by a building northern steering ridge.
 Just before the storm had its peak intensity, the storm rapidly intensified after reports of a consolidating low-level circulation center.
 The storm later accelerated north after a steering ridge reoriented the storm.
 By July 24, Sonca reached its maximum intensity with a minimum pressure of 994 hPa.
 Early on July 25, the JTWC issued its final advisory as the system made landfall over in the Quảng Trị Province, Vietnam.
 The storm was downgraded into a tropical depression that same day by the JMA.
 The storm traversed northwest, eventually weakening inside Thailand.
 The storm dissipated on July 29.